 Tow straps are typically polyester.
 They don’t stretch, which can lead to them snapping.
 They can cause injury or damage when the metal hooks hit something or someone.
 However, recovery straps have loops instead of metal hooks.

-- HEAVY DUTY DRAWSTRING BAG - Carry Bag Strong Enough to Hold 10+...
+- CARRYING BAG INCLUDED - Drawstring Bag Strong Enough to Hold 10+...

 Invest in some good recovery straps if you want something with some stretch made to pull a stuck vehicle.
 Regardless of which you choose, get one that’s rated for your vehicle weight.